Alien Apocalypse Part I

 “SO looking forward to the rest of the series, you have me totally hooked and craving more…” ~ Shannon Mayer, USA Today Bestselling Author

-Panic filled her, making her sweat even in the early morning air.
+Panic filled her, making her sweat in the chill, early morning air.

 She was too late.
 Surely, they’d seen her.